Catherine’s Bio

 Compassionate Inquiry® (Gabor Maté) is a psychotherapeutic approach that reveals what lies beneath the appearance we present to the world.
 Through Compassionate Inquiry, the patient can recognize the unconscious dynamics that run their lives and how to liberate themselves from them.
 “The purpose of Compassionate Inquiry is to drill down to the core stories people tell themselves – to get them to see what story they are telling themselves unconsciously; what those beliefs are, where they came from; and guide them to the possibility of letting go of those stories, or letting go of the hold those stories have on them …

-Strengths-Based (Donald Clifton) – Focuses on your attributes rather than your weaknesses.
+Strengths-Based (Clifton) – Focuses on your attributes rather than your weaknesses.
 Helping you identify your strengths that you may not have previously considered.
 For example, a strength that you have is taking steps to address issues to improve your mental health.

-Mindfulness-Based (Jon Kabat-Zinn; Joe Dispenza) – Mindfulness is a method of non-judgmentally paying attention to yourself and your environment in the present moment.
+Mindfulness-Based (Kabat-Zinn; Tolle) – Mindfulness is an ancient method of non-judgmentally paying attention to yourself and your environment in the present moment.
 With practice, you will be able to notice the amount of energy you spend on ruminating or anxious thoughts (possibly disrupting your quality of sleep).
 Mindfulness-based interventions develop present moment and intrapsychic awareness thus diminishing uncontrolled intrusive and self-judging thoughts.

 Humanistic Psychology (Maslow, Rogers) – emphasizes looking at the whole individual and stresses concepts such as free will, self-efficacy, and self-actualization.
 Rather than concentrating on dysfunction, humanistic psychology pays special attention to such phenomena as creativity, free will, and the human potential.
 Humanistic psychology acknowledges spiritual aspiration as an integral part of the psyche.
 Autonomy and self-determination are encouraged.